syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Stacked-Headers.md

 {% endhighlight %}
 {% endtabs %}

-###	Foreground & Background customization
+###	Foreground and background customization

-The appearance of stacked header row can be customized by returning a desired color in the `GetStackedHeaderBackgroundColor()` and `GetStackedHeaderForegroundColor()` overrides of the  custom written style class derived from `DataGridStyle`, and assigning it to the `SfDataGrid.GridStyle` property.
+The appearance of stacked header row can be customized by returning a desired color in the `GetStackedHeaderBackgroundColor()` and `GetStackedHeaderForegroundColor()` overrides of the  custom written style class derived from `DataGridStyle` and assigning it to the `SfDataGrid.GridStyle` property.

 {% tabs %}
 {% highlight xaml %}